 Sabah Earless Toad

 Many egges have been found in females, eggs are small and unpigmented.
 The tadpole has been described as possessing expanded mouthparts and an abdominal sucker, and the absence of upper jaw sheath.
-However, tadpoles have rarely been found.
+However, tadpoles have rarely been found and those early accounts remain unverified by DNA fingerprinting techniques.